-In creating course offerings, our mission is to provide comprehensive academic training which will prepare students for the current realities of graduate training and/or careers in Psychology while maintaining curriculum flexibility to accommodate students with different interests.
-This curriculum is designed to meet the needs of a diverse student body and it aims to foster and insure personal growth, community service and professional expertise.
-Emphasis is given to students' understanding of gender, race, ethnicity, culture and class issues in psychological theory, research and practice.

-Students planning to major in Psychology must register within the department by the beginning of their junior year.
-It is recommended that new majors see an advisor in the Psychology Department as early as possible in their college career to expedite program planning and course selection.
-Under faculty advisement, students are encouraged to select elective courses that reflect their interests and/or preparation for graduate training.
+In creating course offerings, interdisciplinary minors, and programs of study in psychology, our mission is to provide cmprehensive academic training tht will prepare students for graduate training and/or careers in psychology while maintaining curricula flexibility to meet the needs of students with disparate interests and goals.
+The curriculum is designed to meet the needs of a diverse student body and it aims to foster personal and professional growth, competence in the psychological bases of scientific research, and community service.
+Emphasis is given to students' understanding of issues of gender, ethnicity, culture, and socioeconomic class in psychological theory, research, and practice.
+Students planning to major in psychology must register with the department by the beginning of the junior year.
+It is recommended that new majors see a faculty advisor in the department as early as possible in their college career to expedite program planning and course selection.
+Students are encouraged to select elective courses in the major that reflect their interests and/or preparation for graduate and professional training.